Zomi people

 Zomi is a collective identity adopted by some of the Kuki-Chin language-speaking people in India and Myanmar.
 The term means "Zo people".
 The groups adopting the Zomi identity reject the conventional labels "Kuki" and "Chin", popularised during the British Raj, as colonial impositions.
-Even though "Zomi" was originally coined as an all-encompassing identity of the Kuki-Chin-speaking people, in practice, it has proved to be divisive, with considerable number of groups continuing to use the traditional labels "Kuki" and "Chin" and only certain sections adopting the Zomi identity.
-The groups covered in the identity has varied with time.
+Even though "Zomi" was originally coined as an all-encompassing identity of the Kuki-Chin-speaking people, in practice, it has proved to be divisive, with a considerable number of groups continuing to use the traditional labels "Kuki" and "Chin" and only certain sections adopting the Zomi identity.
+The groups covered in the identity have varied with time.
 Compound names such as "Kuki-Zo" and "Zomi Chin" are sometimes used to paper over the divisions.

 Etymology

-The term "Zomi" combines the ancestral name "Zo" with "mi," meaning people.
+The term "Zomi" combines the ancestral name "Zo" with "mi", meaning people.